 Social impact bonds are a bit different from other ethical investing practices.
 You’re investing in a contract with a state or local government for a specific project that is meant to have a positive social impact.
 These projects can range from rehabilitation programs for young incarcerated people to homeless shelters to after-school programs in socially disadvantaged neighbourhoods.
 The thinking behind these kinds of bonds is that taxpayer dollars would be saved by finding alternate methods to fund public projects.

 However, the term “bond” is a little bit misleading here.
 While bonds tend to be favoured by conservative investors because of their low risk profile and pretty steady fixed income guarantee, SIBs are actually not securities that are sold on a market.
 Instead, they’re multi-party contracts between governments seeking financial support for innovative programs and policies and investors.
-They’re also considered quite risky.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+They’re also considered quite risky.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 That’s because payment of interests, as well as of the original loan, are contingent on the outcome of the project.
 If the objectives of the project are not achieved, investors receive neither a return nor repayment of principal.
 Compared to the pretty straightforward and reliable payment terms of regular bonds, SIBs may be considered a riskier enterprise.